farrandi/dsci_563/lecture1_563.md

 - One of the most popular clustering algorithms
 - Simple and easy to implement
+- **Basic Algorithm**:
+  1. Randomly initialize $K$ centroids
+  2. Assign each data point to the nearest centroid
+  3. Update the centroids to the mean of the data points assigned to it
+  4. Repeat steps 2 and 3 until convergence
 - **Properties**:
   - Will always converge (not necessarily to the right answer)
   - Sensitive to intialization